Buildings insurance covers the cost of rebuilding or repairing your home should it be damaged by:

 - Impact by an aircraft, vehicle or animal

 Policies do vary so it is important to read the small print but some will also include cover for a garage, shed or greenhouse, fence or driveway.
 The cost of alternative accommodation can also be included which could be important if your house became uninhabitable for some reason.
+And don't forget some plans will offer cheaper rates for over 50s building insurance.

 You will find buildings insurance plans also have a number of general exclusions which you will not be covered for.
 These typically include: